manik1080/sentence_segmentation/README.md

-# text_extractor
+# setence_segmentation
-Detects text in an image and extracts it using image processing techniques.
+Detects words in an image, segments it, stores as an array of images.